promitbabai/FSE4-Azure-Search/README.md

 1. Create a new database in your Azure Cosmos DB account.
  a.
-Create the Collection and Documents from the JSON data
+Create the Collection and Documents from the JSON data files

 2. Clone this repository